Skip to main content

 Resource Description

 USDA Procuring Local Foods for CNPs External link opens in new window or tab.
-(PDF) An increasing number of program operators are sourcing local foods and providing complementary educational activities that emphasize food, agriculture, and nutrition.
-While interest for buying local foods has grown, uncertainty about the rules for purchasing locally grown products. persists.
-This resource covers many key topics to assist with this process, such as: Menu Planning, Procurement Principals and Regulations, Procurement Methods, Opportunities to Target Local Producer, Sections of a Solicitation, Geographic Preference, Buying Products from the School Garden, Supporting Local Foods in Tribal Schools, Beyond Lunch: Buying Local Foods for Summer, Using USDA Foods and DoD Fresh, Comparing Procurement Methods, and more.
+(PDF) This guide resource covers many key topics to assist with the process of procuring local foods, such as: Menu Planning, Procurement Principals and Regulations, Procurement Methods, Opportunities to Target Local Producer, Sections of a Solicitation, Geographic Preference, Buying Products from the School Garden, Supporting Local Foods in Tribal Schools, Beyond Lunch: Buying Local Foods for Summer, Using USDA Foods and DoD Fresh, Comparing Procurement Methods, and more.

 USDA Integrating Local Foods into Child Nutrition Programs Fact Sheet External link opens in new window or tab.
-Defining local foods can vary from community to community and program to program.
-This fact sheet walks through the steps of starting a farm to school program; from developing a plan to tips for building sustainability into your program from the start.
+The definition of “local foods” can vary from community to community and program to program.
+This fact sheet walks through the steps of starting to buy local foods from developing a plan to tips for building sustainability into your program.

 USDA Local Meat in Schools Fact Sheet External link opens in new window or tab.
-From chicken legs in California, fresh seafood in Massachusetts, sloppy joes in Indiana, and wild salmon in Alaska, local meats, poultry, and seafood are becoming staples on school meal trays across the country.
+Local meats, poultry, and seafood are becoming staples on school meal trays across the country.
 This fact sheet gives examples, tips, and information for putting local meat on school menus.

 USDA Foods: A Resource for Maximizing Food Budgets To Buy Local Fact Sheet External link opens in new window or tab.
 USDA Foods has a dual mission of supporting domestic agriculture and providing nutritious foods to schools.
 Offerings include a wide variety of high-quality fruits, vegetables, dairy products, whole grains, lean meats, and other protein options.
 Learn how USDA Foods support the Dietary Guidelines for Americans and the school meal pattern requirements to make it easier for schools to prepare healthy meals and snacks.